Cantera/cantera-website/pages/tutorials/ck2cti-tutorial.rst

 Many existing CK format files cause errors in ``ck2cti`` when they are processed.
 Some of these errors may be avoided by specifying the ``--permissive`` option.
-This option allows certain recoverable parsing errors (e.g., duplicate transport or thermodynamic data) to be ignored.
+This option allows certain recoverable parsing errors (for example, duplicate transport or thermodynamic data) to be ignored.
 Other errors may be caused by incorrect formatting of lines in one or more of the input files.

 Debugging common errors in CK files